alidoostnia/AOSP-OTA-Client/README.md

 Additional attributes are ignored.

 Note that the upgrading feature is unlocked by the new changes applied in this project.
+It means that the OTA manager works for both incremental and full updates!